ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-ticks/index.md

 }
 ```

-The following example demonstrates how to specify min / max tick spacing:
+The following example demonstrates how to specify min / max tick spacing.
+Note the following:

+- There is a button at the top of the chart to apply min / max spacing.
+- There is a grab handle in the bottom right to allow resizing of the chart to see how the ticks change with available space.

 <chart-example title='Min / Max Spacing' name='axis-tick-min-max-spacing' type='generated'></chart-example>